This is a procedure to remove your damaged knee joint and replace it with an artificial joint.

 - Bed exercise: Push the knee flat into the bed to fully straighten the leg

 - Mini-squats: Stabilise yourself by holding on to a kitchen bench, door frame or heavy table.
 Keeping your back straight, lower you buttocks bending, at the knees.
 Only go as far as is comfortable.

 Driving after a knee replacement

 You should be able to start driving again after about 6–8 weeks, as long as you can operate the pedals and control your car in all situations.
+Any earlier than this and your reaction times may be too slow, particularly for emergency stops.
 Always check with your insurance company and your doctor first.

-You’ll need to come back to have your stitches or staples removed about 2 weeks afterwards.
-Then you’ll have a check-up around 6–12 weeks after your surgery to make sure you’re recovering well.
+You’ll usually need to come back to have your stitches or staples removed about 2 weeks afterwards, unless your surgeon used dissolvable stitches.
+Then you’ll have a check-up with your consultant around 6–12 weeks after your surgery to make sure you’re recovering well.
 We’ll arrange these appointments with you before you leave the hospital.

 You don’t always need surgery for knee pain, and usually it can be eased through non-invasive measures:

 - Painkillers can help control the pain

 - Using a walking stick can make walking easier